Strategy

 Experienced Scrabble players call this "getting stuck in a shape."
 Your brain has convinced itself that a particular arrangement of letters must form a word, and it stops considering alternatives.
 It's a form of fixation bias, and the only cure is to physically shift your attention to a different part of the board.

-I have a hard rule now: 15 seconds without a new word, and I deliberately look at the opposite corner of the grid.
-Not the adjacent area — the opposite corner.
-The goal is to break the fixation completely.
-Does it feel unnatural?
-Yes.
-Does it work?
-Absolutely yes.
+I have a hard rule now: 15 seconds without a new word and I look at the opposite corner of the grid.
+Not the adjacent area.
+The opposite corner.
+Breaking the fixation completely is the point.
+Feels unnatural.
+Works anyway.

 This one sounds like pseudoscience, but it's one of the most well-documented phenomena in cognitive psychology.

 In a daily challenge, you can exploit this.
-If the game has any natural pause — a transition screen, a score tally, even the half-second while your last word is being validated — let your eyes go soft.
+If the game has any natural pause, a transition screen, a score tally, even the half-second while your last word validates, let your eyes go soft.
 Don't actively search.
 Just let the board exist in your peripheral vision.
-I know this sounds like meditation-bro advice, but the research backing the incubation effect is genuinely robust.
-Dijksterhuis and Nordgren's 2006 paper on unconscious thought theory showed that for complex problems with many variables (like finding words in a grid of letters), unconscious processing often outperforms deliberate analysis.
+I know this sounds like meditation-bro advice.
+But Dijksterhuis and Nordgren's 2006 paper on unconscious thought theory showed that for complex problems with many variables, like finding words in a grid of letters, unconscious processing often outperforms deliberate analysis.

 My personal trick: after submitting a word, I take one breath before looking for the next one.
 One breath.
 Maybe two seconds.
 It's barely noticeable in terms of time cost, but it creates a micro-incubation period that frequently surfaces words I wouldn't have found through brute-force scanning.